frostframes/ecpeel/README.md

 # ecpeel
-Peeling UQ's ECP layers to get at the goodies withi
+Peeling UQ's ECP layers to get at the goodies within